 All ground transportation between the designated starting and finishing point of your Fresco Tour is provided.
 We will help facilitate information for your travel arrangements prior to and after the tour start and finish.

 Airfare to and from Spain, airport taxes / departure fees, visas, or items of personal nature - laundry, phone, luggage surplus charges, medical expenses, bar, tips, etc.

 Prior to / After your Fresco Tour: Should your vacation to Spain be for more than a few days prior to or after your Fresco Tour, perhaps you would be interested in a Spain-taineous Custom Tour and personalized private itinerary.
 Let us know and we'll create an itinerary especially in tune with your needs and desires.

 What is the weather like on A Kinder Camino Tour?

-Fresco Tours A Kinder Camino covers the last 112 KM's of the Camino in the Northwest region called Galicia.
-Here we enjoy a more temperate climate than other parts of the Camino de Santiago and in July and August the heat is not overwhelming like it can be on the plains of Castilla y Leon.
+Fresco Tours A Kinder Camino covers the last 112 km of the Camino in the Northwest region called Galicia.
+Here we enjoy a more temperate climate, and it is generally cooler than other parts of the Camino de Santiago and Spain in the summer.

 For current and average monthly temperatures of Santiago de Compostela in Galicia, please click below: